Bear Run Nature Reserve

 Fallingwater, which is surrounded by Bear Run Nature Reserve, is accessible only from its entrance off Rt.
 381, and requires an entrance fee.

 Get Directions | Visit Fallingwater | www.Fallingwater.org

 The main trailhead is located at the upper parking lot.
-From there, over 20 miles of trails take hikers to various corners of the Reserve.
+From there, 28.5 miles of trails take hikers to various corners of the reserve.

 Observing Plants and Wildlife

-Bear Run Reserve provides habitat for a diversity of forestdwelling wildlife, including black bear, fisher, bobcat, and over 53 bird species.
-Over 500 plant species have been found on the Reserve.
-Dominant trees include tulip tree, red maple, chestnut oak, American beech, sugar maple, and black cherry.
+Bear Run Reserve provides habitat for a diversity of forest-dwelling wildlife, including black bear, fisher, bobcat and more than 53 bird species.
+More than 500 plant species have been found on the reserve.
+Dominant trees include tulip tree, red maple, chestnut oak, American beech, sugar maple and black cherry.

 Hunting and Fishing